 Once admitted to the KL2 Program, you will meet with your mentoring team and program leadership to develop an individualized action plan and timeline for your career development plan.

 Program requirements include the following six credits:

 Working with your mentors and CCaTS staff, you will identify additional graduate-level clinical and translational research course work that will enable you to achieve the core competencies as well as your own didactic goals.

-Didactic opportunities include a postdoctoral master's degree or certificate in clinical and translational science.
+Didactic opportunities include a postdoctoral master's degree or diploma in clinical and translational science.

-Read more about the Postdoctoral Master's Degree Program and Postdoctoral Certificate Program.
+Read more about the Postdoctoral Master's Degree Program and Postdoctoral Diploma Program.